 This is the artsy neighborhoods of Istanbul.
-Meet the artists, visit galleries, watch poets meeting their dates, marvel antique shops, try some second hand clothing, enjoy people-watching and some serious tea drinking while playing backgammon.
+Meet the artists, visit galleries, watch poets meeting their dates, marvel at antique shops, try some second-hand clothing, and enjoy people-watching and some serious tea drinking while playing backgammon.

-Galata Beyoglu tour is a great extension to your days in Sultanahmet.
-It’s a great opportunity to discover how Istanbul was during the heyday of the Ottomans and the life style of the non-Muslim population.
+This tour is a great extension of your days in Sultanahmet.
+It’s an exciting opportunity to discover how Istanbul was during the heyday of the Ottomans and the lifestyle of the non-Muslim population.

-You can join Galata Beyoglu tour in a small group ( there will be a max of 8 people) or enjoy a private tour.
-Both experiences will be intimate.
+You can join the Galata & Beyoglu tour in a small group (with a max. of 8 people) or enjoy a private tour.
+Both experiences are intimate.